 Image Source: Getty

-Bill Skarsgard is the hot man behind the horrifying face of clown makeup in the upcoming remake of Stephen King's It, and we don't even feel weird about being attracted to him.
+Bill Skarsgard is the hot man behind the horrifying face of clown makeup in the remake of Stephen King's It, and we don't even feel weird about being attracted to him.
 Sure, he's playing one of the most iconic supernatural villains of all time, but Bill IRL seems kind of great.
 While you may have noticed him as Matthew in the Divergent film Allegiant, he's popped up all over the place.
-As the buzz around It heats up, get the scoop on what you need to know about the up-and-coming actor.
+With the release of It finally upon us, get the scoop on what you need to know about the up-and-coming actor.

 - He's Swedish, in case you couldn't tell.
 Bill was born in Vällingby, a suburban area outside of Stockholm, Sweden.